Forestry Mulching

 What is forestry mulching and how does it work?

-How much does forestry mulching cost per acre in Georgia?
+How much does forestry mulching cost per acre?

-In Dodge County, Georgia, forestry mulching typically costs between $1,000 and $3,500 per acre, or $150 to $400 per hour depending on vegetation density and tree size.
+In Dodge County, Georgia, forestry mulching cost per acre typically runs between $1,000 and $3,500, or $150 to $400 per hour depending on vegetation density and tree size.
 Light brush and small-diameter trees run toward the lower end; thick timber stands with trees over 8 inches in diameter push toward the higher end.
 Forestry mulching often saves money overall compared to cut-and-haul clearing because debris disposal is eliminated — everything is ground in place.
-A free on-site quote is the only accurate way to price a specific Dodge County property.
+A free on-site quote is the only accurate way to price a specific Eastman or Dodge County property.

 What size trees can a forestry mulcher handle?

 Most professional forestry mulchers handle trees up to 8–12 inches in diameter in a single pass.
 Trees larger than that can still be processed but may require a preliminary felling pass.
-In Dodge County, the majority of residential lot and rural tract clearing involves pine and hardwood trees in the 4–10 inch range — the ideal range for forestry mulching efficiency.
+In Dodge County, the majority of residential lot and rural tract clearing involves pine and hardwood trees in the 4–10 inch range — the ideal range for forestry mulching in Eastman and across middle Georgia.
 Very large timber — mature hardwoods over 18 inches — is generally better handled with traditional equipment before mulching the remaining brush.

 Is forestry mulching better than burning cleared debris?